cyralinc/terraform-provider-cyral/docs/guides/setup_cp_and_deploy_sidecar.md

 ---
-page_title: "Create an AWS-based sidecar to protect PostgreSQL and MySQL databases"
+page_title: "Create an AWS EC2 sidecar to protect PostgreSQL and MySQL databases"
 ---

-Use the following code to deploy an AWS-based sidecar, a MySQL and a PostgreSQL repository to your control plane.
+Use the following guide to create the minimum required configuration in both Cyral Control Plane and your AWS account to deploy a Cyral Sidecar to AWS EC2 in front of two database instances: MySQL and PostgreSQL.

-By running this example you will have a fully functional sidecar on your AWS account to protect your database.
+By running this example you will have a fully functional sidecar on your AWS account.
 Read the comments and update the necessary parameters as instructed.

-See also the [Cyral Sidecar module for AWS EC2](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest) for more details on how the sidecar is deployed to AWS.
+See also the [Cyral Sidecar module for AWS EC2](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest) for more details on how the sidecar is deployed to AWS and more advanced configurations.

 ```terraform
 terraform {